 While Florida has improved its student performance in the elementary and middle grades through the implementation of the A+ Plan, significant challenges remain at the high school level and beyond.
 It is important to "stay the course" and continue the achievements made at the early grades, but additional reforms are necessary to ensure every student graduates high school with the essential skills for success.
-A significant percentage of Florida's students currently leave high school without adequate preparation to enter a career or continue their education in a technical center, community college or university program, as shown by the following:
+A significant percentage of Florida's students currently leave high school without adequate preparation to enter a career or continue into postsecondary education:

-- > Out of every ten ninth graders, three do not earn a high school diploma and drop out of the K-12 system without having attained a basic set of skills necessary to be successful in today's economy. - > Of the seven who do earn a diploma, only four immediately pursue further postsecondary education in a technical center, community college or university leaving three without the skills and training required for high skill, high wage employment today.
+- ➤ Out of every ten ninth graders, three do not earn a high school diploma and drop out of the K-12 system without having attained a basic set of skills necessary to be successful in today's economy. - ➤ Of the seven who do earn a diploma, only four immediately pursue further postsecondary education leaving three without the skills and training required for high skill, high wage employment today.